sjentsch/lsjDocs/Ch12/Ch12_Regression_10.rst

 have been met, figuring out how to fix the model if the assumptions are violated, and generally to check that nothing “funny” is going on.
 I refer to this as the “art” of model checking with good reason.
 It is not easy, and while there are a lot of fairly standardised tools that you can use to diagnose and maybe even cure the problems that ail your model (if there are any, that is!), you really do need to exercise a certain amount of judgement when doing this.

 In this section I describe several different things you can do to check that your regression model is doing what it is supposed to.
 It does not cover the full space of things you could do, but it is still much more detailed than what a lot of people are doing in practice.
 It is easy to get lost in all the details of checking this thing or that thing, and it is quite exhausting to try to remember what all the different things are.
 This has the very nasty side effect that a lot of people get frustrated when trying to learn *all* the tools, so instead they decide not to do *any* model checking.
 Therefore, it is important that you get a sense of what tools are at your disposal, so I will try to introduce a bunch of them here.
 I should note that this section draws quite heavily from :ref:`Fox and Weisberg (2011) <Fox_2011>`, the book associated with the ``car`` package that is used to conduct regression analysis in ``R``.
 The ``car`` package is notable for providing some excellent tools for regression diagnostics, and the book itself talks about them in an admirably clear fashion.
 I do not want to sound too gushy about it, but I do think that :ref:`Fox and Weisberg (2011) <Fox_2011>` is well worth reading, even if some of the more advanced diagnostic techniques are only available in ``R`` (e.g., using the |Rj|_ editor).

 Three kinds of residuals
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The majority of regression diagnostics revolve around looking at the
+The majority of regression diagnostics revolve around looking at the residuals,
-residuals, and by now you have probably formed a sufficiently pessimistic
+and by now you have probably formed a sufficiently pessimistic theory of
-theory of statistics to be able to guess that, precisely *because* of
+statistics to be able to guess that, precisely *because* of the fact that we
-the fact that we care a lot about the residuals, there are several
+care a lot about the residuals, there are several different kinds of residual
-different kinds of residual that we might consider.
-In particular, the
+that we might consider.
+In particular, the following three kinds of residuals
-following three kinds of residuals are referred to in this section:
-“ordinary residuals”, “standardised residuals”, and “Studentised
+are referred to in this section: “ordinary residuals”, “standardised
-residuals”.
-There is a fourth kind that you will see referred to in some
+residuals”, and “Studentised residuals”.
+There is a fourth kind that you will
-of the Figures, and that is the “Pearson residual”.
-However, for the
+see referred to in some of the Figures, and that is the “Pearson residual”.
-models that we are talking about in this chapter, the Pearson residual is
+However, for the models that we are talking about in this chapter, the Pearson
-identical to the ordinary residual.
+residual is identical to the ordinary residual.

-The first and simplest kind of residuals that we care about are
+The first and simplest kind of residuals that we care about are **ordinary
-**ordinary residuals**.
-These are the actual raw residuals that I have
+residuals**.
+These are the actual raw residuals that I have been talking about
-been talking about throughout this chapter so far.
-The ordinary residual
+throughout this chapter so far.
+The ordinary residual is just the difference
-is just the difference between the fitted value *Ŷ*\ :sub:`i` and
+between the fitted value *Ŷ*\ :sub:`i` and the observed value *Y*\ :sub:`i`.
+I
-the observed value *Y*\ :sub:`i`.
-I have been using the notation ε\ :sub:`i`
+have been using the notation ε\ :sub:`i` to refer to the i-th ordinary
-to refer to the i-th ordinary residual, and by gum I am going to stick to it.
+residual, and by gum I am going to stick to it.
+With this in mind, we have the
-With this in mind, we have the very simple equation:
+very simple equation:

 | ε\ :sub:`i` = *Y*\ :sub:`i` - *Ŷ*\ :sub:`i`

-This is of course what we saw earlier, and unless I specifically refer
+This is of course what we saw earlier, and unless I specifically refer to some
-to some other kind of residual, this is the one I am talking about.
-So
+other kind of residual, this is the one I am talking about.
+So there is nothing
-there is nothing new here.
+new here.
 I just wanted to repeat myself.
-One drawback
+One drawback to using ordinary
-to using ordinary residuals is that they are always on a different scale,
+residuals is that they are always on a different scale, depending on what the
-depending on what the outcome variable is and how good the regression
+outcome variable is and how good the regression model is.
+That is, unless you
-model is.
-That is, unless you have decided to run a regression model
-without an intercept term, the ordinary residuals will have mean 0 but
+have decided to run a regression model without an intercept term, the ordinary
-the variance is different for every regression.
-In a lot of contexts,
+residuals will have mean 0 but the variance is different for every regression.
-especially where you are only interested in the *pattern* of the
+In a lot of contexts, especially where you are only interested in the *pattern*
-residuals and not their actual values, it is convenient to estimate the
+of the residuals and not their actual values, it is convenient to estimate the
-**standardised residuals**, which are normalised in such a way as to
+**standardised residuals**, which are normalised in such a way as to have
-have standard deviation 1.
+standard deviation 1.

-The way we calculate these is to divide the ordinary residual by an
+The way we calculate these is to divide the ordinary residual by an estimate of
-estimate of the (population) standard deviation of these residuals.
-For
+the (population) standard deviation of these residuals.
+For technical reasons,
-technical reasons, mumble mumble, the formula for this is:
+mumble mumble, the formula for this is:

 | ε\ :sub:`i`\' = :math:`\frac{\epsilon_i}{\hat{\sigma} \sqrt{1-h_i}}`

-where :math:`\hat\sigma` in this context is the estimated population standard
+:math:`\hat\sigma` is the estimated population standard deviation of the
-deviation of the ordinary residuals, and *h*\ :sub:`i` is the “hat value” of
+ordinary residuals, and *h*\ :sub:`i` is the “hat value” of the *i*-th
-the *i*-th observation.
+observation.
 I have not explained hat values to you yet (but have no
 fear,\ [#]_ it is coming shortly), so this will not make a lot of sense.
 For
 now, it is enough to interpret the standardised residuals as if we would
 converted the ordinary residuals to *z*-scores.
 In fact, that is more or less